Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Barlow Graph Auto-Encoder

 where \eqref{eq:q_broken} follows from \eqref{eq:q_complete} because of the assumed conditional independence of $\rmZ^{\gI}$ and $\rmZ^{\overline{\gI}}$ given their respective inputs.
 Both $q(\rmZ^{\gI} | \gI)$ and $q(\rmZ^{\overline{\gI}} | \overline{\gI})$ are modelled as Gaussians by a single encoder block that learns the parameters $\mu(\cdot)$ and $\sigma(\cdot)$ of the distribution conditioned on the given inputs $\gI$ and $\overline{\gI}$ respectively.
 The term $L_{\mathrm{recon}}$ can now be considered as a negative of the ELBO bound derived as

-where $D_{KL}$ refers to the KL divergence, BCE is the binary cross-entropy, and $\Ahat$ is the matrix of reconstructed edges.
+where $D_{KL}$ refers to the KL divergence, BCE is the binary cross-entropy, and the matrices $\Ahat$ and $\mathbf{\hat{S}}$ refer to reconstructed versions of $\rmA$ and $\rmS$ respectively.
 The inequality in \ref{eq:elbo_jensen} follows from Jensen's inequality.
 It is worth noticing that BCE is computed based upon the edges constructed from the fused embedding $\rmZ$.
 For detailed derivation, we refer the reader to the supplementary material.

 The reconstruction loss in \ref{eq:elbo_variational} refers to the variational variant \vours.
 For the non-variational case of \ours, the KL divergence terms get dropped, leaving only the two BCE terms.